Welcome to be an expert in sustainable development!

-The next round of applications, i.e. for studies beginning in the autumn of 2015, will be for the new master's programme.
+The next round of applications, i.e. for studies beginning in the autumn of 2016.
 The master's programme will be taught in English.
-Application period for Master's Programmes is 15 December 2014 - 30 January 2015.
+Application period for Master's Programmes is 15 December 2015 - 30 January 2016.

 There is a great deal of cooperation between the school and the business world and employment prospects are good.
 The school trains Masters of Science with the ability to lead the way in biotechnology and chemicals and materials technology and to be leading experts in leadership, design and research tasks for industry and its stakeholders, the scientific community and public administration.
 The degree programme provides students with skills and abilities to apply scientific knowledge and research methods independently and prepare for postgraduate education.